Why are You Social?

 If you are going to measure the results of your activity, you need to decide what your social media objectives are.
 Be realistic, social media can do many things but not all at once.

-There are probably as many answers to the why question as there are companies.
-Each organization will have slightly different reasons for participating, but in general, the social media objectives can be collected into one of four main buckets.
+Not every company jumps into social media for the same reasons, but in general, the social media objectives can be collected into one of four main buckets.

 So what are you trying to accomplish?
 Your objective will drive the type of content you share, the platforms you choose and the timing of your updates.